Cut QA Automation Costs by Up to 80%

 Run the Ngrok tunnel

-Run the following command to start a tunnel.
-You need the URL to your local development environment (protocol, host and port).
+Run the following command to start a tunnel pointing at your staging server URL (protocol, host and port).

-For example, if your app runs on localhost:8080:
+For example, if your staging server runs on staging.yourapp.com:8080:

 5